NigelThorne/ElixirParslet/README.md

 `str` is a parser that matches a static string
 We get a success and we get the matched text back.

+When it doesn't match it will tell you what went wrong.
 ```elixir
 test "parse greeting" do
   assert GreetingParse.parse(~S(Hi World)) == {:ok, "Hello World"}